Hands-on Gear Review

 Pros: Cheapest jacket with Gore-Tex Pro Shell; good value.

-Cons: Fit is not as ergonomic as Arcteryx Alpha SV and Patagonia Shells, Velcro wrist closures can come undone, small chest pockets, small pit zips, hand pockets are obscured by pack waistbelt, hood is not comfortable when worn under a helmet, hood provides poo
+Cons: boxy fit is restrictive for lifting arms overhead, small chest pockets, small pit zips, hand pockets are obscured by pack waistbelt, hood is not comfortable when worn under a helmet.

 Best Uses: Hiking, skiing, climbing, around town.

 The L.L.
 Bean Ascent combines the bombproof protection of Gore-Tex Pro Shell and a versatile feature set to create a high performance jacket thatís nearly half the price of many other top-of-the-line hardshells.
 The Ascentís features and fit arenít as refined as $600 jackets Ė the hand pockets are obscured by a packís waist belt and the Velcro wrist closures come undone easily Ė but at $350 it's the second best value hardshell we tested.

 Check out our complete Hardshell Jacket Review to compare all of the models tested.